ShreyaMahadik18/customer-segmentation/README.md

 ## 🙋‍♀️ About Me

 Hi!
-I'm "Shreya", a Computer Science student passionate about learning Data Science.
+I'm "Shreya", a Computer Science student passionate about learning Machine Learning.
 This is my first real-world machine learning project — many more coming soon!

 ---